magneticio/vamp.io/content/what is vamp/index.md

 title: what is Vamp?
 ---

 Vamp is an open source, self-hosted platform for managing (micro)service oriented architectures that rely on container technology.
 Vamp takes care of complex, multi-step actions like canary releases, route updates, metrics collection and service discovery.
-You have complete control of all your services from your choice of interface - graphical UI, command line or RESTful API.
+Vamp gives you complete control over all your services from your choice of interface - graphical UI, command line or RESTful API.

 * [Use cases: Vamp solutions to practical problems](use-cases/)
 * [What Vamp offers compared to other tools and services](vamp-compared-to/)